CurrencyCloud/currencycloud-swagger/data/local/pages/integration-guides/pay-beneficiary-funds-different-currency.md

 | `term_agreement` | Form Data | `true` |
 | `X-Auth-Token` | Header | `ea6d13c7bc50feb46cf978d137bc01a2` |

 On success, the payload of the response message will contain full details of the conversion as recorded against your Currencycloud account.
-Note the unique conversion id (the `id` field).
-You'll need this to complete the conversion.
+Make a note of the unique conversion id (the `id` field), you'll need this if you want to link the conversion and payment.
+This means that the payment won’t be processed until the conversion settles.
+If you cancel the conversion, the payment itself will move to a status of `suspended`, you would have to re-create the payment again for the status to move to `ready_to_send`.

 ```
 HTTP/1.1 200 OK